openshift/enhancements/enhancements/ingress/transition-ingress-from-beta-to-stable.md

 * 2020-04-20, leading up to OpenShift 4.5, the ingress-to-route controller was updated to use the Ingress `networking.k8s.io/v1beta1` API version, albeit without implementing the new `spec.pathType` or `spec.ingressClassName` fields (https://github.com/openshift/openshift-controller-manager/pull/83).
 * 2020-06-17, the Ingress API graduated to `networking.k8s.io/v1` (https://github.com/kubernetes/kubernetes/pull/89778).
 * 2020-06-25, leading up to Kubernetes 1.19, the v1beta1 versions of the Ingress API were deprecated (https://github.com/kubernetes/kubernetes/pull/92484).
+* 2021-04-05, the `openshift.io/ingress-to-route` ingressclass controller name was defined in openshift/api (https://github.com/openshift/api/pull/873).
+* 2021-04-06, logic was added to the ingress operator to create IngressClass objects corresponding to IngressControllers (https://github.com/openshift/cluster-ingress-operator/pull/574).
+* 2021-04-08, for OpenShift 4.8, the ingress-to-route controller was updated to respect IngressClass (https://github.com/openshift/openshift-controller-manager/pull/172).

 ## Alternatives